External Radiation Dose Calculator - HELP

 - Check to calculate dose values for the following raster of x and y positions and show the result as a coloured map.

-- Raster width in pixels for calculation of dose values in color map
+- Horizontal and vertical raster width in pixels for calculation of dose values in color map

 - Check for logarithmic color scale, otherwise a linear scale is used